maybebyte/anthesis/why-self-host.md

 # Why self-host/use FLOSS?

+NOTE (2023-07-22): my opinions on this subject are more nuanced these days than this article lets on.
+It's due for a rewrite, and probably deserves to be split up into two separate articles.
+Until then, please take what's written here with a grain of salt because it fails to acknowledge some of the pitfalls of open source.
+Not all open source software is created equally, and it's important to always do your best to assess the quality of projects before using them.

 People often don't understand why I choose to be my own provider and use libre software.